Theory of change essentials

-This course will prepare you to develop a quality theory of change for your programme or organisation which meets industry-recognised quality standards as well as donors’ requirements.
+This face-to-face course will prepare you to develop a quality theory of change for your programme or organisation which meets industry-recognised quality standards as well as donors’ requirements.

 Book the course on its own, or together with our two day course Impact assessment: what difference did we make? which follows straight afterwards.

 We also offer an online version of this course.
 Click here to learn more about Theory of change essentials online.

 Who is it for?

 People who want to understand or develop a theory of change at programme or organisational level.
 Anyone applying for funding who wants to be confident in preparing a theory of change which effectively supports their application and demonstrates the impact of their programme.

 What you will learn

 By the end of the course you will be able to: